 Hardest work not always required

 Any photographer whether a beginner or professional will tell you that the larger their photography collection gets, the harder they have to work to maintain that collection.
 The repetitive nature of transferring pictures, editing them, cropping them and saving them in different formats will not change no matter what we do.
-However, as I have explained above, I do believe that if you keep in mind all the steps in your workflow as you step through each phase, this will help you make them flow together.Read related articles:
+However, as I have explained above, I do believe that if you keep in mind all the steps in your workflow as you step through each phase, this will help you make them flow together.Start organizing now using detailed, step-by-step instructions and videos: